MicrosoftDocs/dynamics-365-project-operations/articles/project-management/schedule-api-logs.md

 - Errors experienced by the user when failing to open a record.
 For example opening a project or refreshing a team member's information.

 ### Project Scheduling Service log
+The fields in the following table are included in the Project Scheduling Service log.

 | **SchemaName**      | **Description**                                                                 | **DisplayName** |
 |---------------------|---------------------------------------------------------------------------------|-----------------|